General random walk in a random environment defined on Galton-Watson trees: Markovian environment

 \begin{proofsect}{Proof of Theorem \ref{LDPL}} The kernel $\tK $ satisfies condition $({\bf\hat{U}})$, page 95 of \cite{ds89}.
 Hence, the theorem is a consequence of the more general Theorem~4.1.14, page 97 of \cite{ds89}, combined with (4.1.24) page 100 of \cite{ds89}, to identify the rate function.

 \end{proofsect}

-Denote by $ \mathcal{AC}$ the space of absolutely continuous functions defined on $[0,1]$, and by $D[0,1]$ the space of functions which are right continuous and have limits from the left, endowed with the uniform convergence topology.
+Recall that $ \mathcal{AC}$ denotes the space of absolutely continuous functions~$f$ defined on $[0,1]$, with $f(0)=0$ and $D[0,1]$ the space of functions $f$ which are right continuous and have limits from the left, and have $f(0)=0$.
+Both spaces are endowed with the uniform convergence topology.
 The following result is due to Dembo \& Zajic \cite{dembo-zajic}.

-\begin{theorem} Under the hypotheses of Theorem~\ref{LDPL}, the sequence $\{S^{\ssup \tK}_{n}(t), t \in [0,1]\}$ in $\Dcal([0,1])$ satisfies a large deviations principle with the good, convex, rate function
+\begin{theorem} Under the hypotheses of Theorem~\ref{LDPL}, the sequence $\{S^{\ssup \tK}_{n}(t), t \in [0,1]\}$ in $D[0,1]$ satisfies a large deviations principle with the good, convex, rate function

 \end{theorem}